 It is up to you to decide who will receive your assets; however, you do have a general obligation to provide adequately for your spouse or de facto partner, your children and any other dependents.
 If you fail to provide for them in your Will, they can bring a claim against your estate.

-The first step you should take is to consult with a lawyer with expertise in Wills and estates.
+The first step you should take before making a Will is to consult with a lawyer with expertise in Wills and estates.
 A lawyer can assist you to ensure that your wishes are adequately expressed and that your Will is valid according to law.

 You can choose an online or postal ‘will kit’; however, it may be difficult to know whether you have included all the necessary information and details in your Will.
 You also won’t receive the benefit of legal advice about the manner in which you have chosen to distribute your assets and any risks associated with your decisions.